Seagate/cfm/cli/README.md

 ## Description

-This is a Go language application that will run as a command line, interactive program providing functionality to a single users.
-This will interact with the north-side OpenAPI interface provided by cfm-service.
-It is intended to free the users of needing to use curl commands to directly interact with the cfm service's OpenAPI interface.
+**cfm-cli** is a Go language interactive program providing cfm-service command line functionality to a single user.
+This will interact with the north-side (frontend) OpenAPI interface provided by cfm-service.
+It is intended to free the users of needing to use curl commands to directly interact with cfm-service's OpenAPI interface.

 ## Installation